paradime-io/paradime-dbt-movie-challenge/README.md

 ![Data Lineage](https://github.com/paradime-io/paradime-dbt-movie-challenge/blob/movie-raso-lunar-app/images/MovieChallengeDataLineage.png)

+Most of the models were joined together in the `marts.yml` file, so all of the data didn't have to be pre-aggregated in dbt models.

 *Please note that* `int_movies_enriched` *should have been named* `movies_enriched`, *but changing the model name would break all my existing Saved Charts in Lightdash, as explained in this* [Issue](https://github.com/lightdash/lightdash/issues/5264).

 ## Methodology 🛠️